ring0-c0d3-br34k3r/Inline_Hooking/README.md

 #include <Windows.h>
-#include <iostream>

-// Define the original MessageBoxA function signature using MessageBoxAFunc = int(WINAPI*)(HWND, LPCSTR, LPCSTR, UINT);
+- Define the original MessageBoxA function signature

+using MessageBoxAFunc = int(WINAPI*)(HWND, LPCSTR, LPCSTR, UINT);

-// Function pointer to store the address of the original MessageBoxA MessageBoxAFunc originalMessageBoxA = nullptr;
+- Function pointer to store the address of the original MessageBoxA

+MessageBoxAFunc originalMessageBoxA = nullptr;

-- Include Headers :
+- Include Headers
-  #include <Windows.h>: This header includes declarations for Windows API functions and types.
+  #include <Windows.h> : This header includes declarations for Windows API functions and types.
 It's necessary for interacting with the Windows operating system.
-  #include <iostream>: This header is for input and output operations and is used here for printing messages to the console.
+  #include <iostream>  : This header is for input and output operations and is used here for printing messages to the console.

+  Note : i fond problem in github; the headers is hiden, so dont forget him

-- Function Signature and Pointer :
+- Function Signature and Pointer
-  using MessageBoxAFunc = int(WINAPI*)(HWND, LPCSTR, LPCSTR, UINT);: This line defines a type alias MessageBoxAFunc for a function pointer type.
+  This line "using MessageBoxAFunc = int(WINAPI*)(HWND, LPCSTR, LPCSTR, UINT);" defines a type alias MessageBoxAFunc for a function pointer type.
 It represents the signature of the original MessageBoxA function.
-  MessageBoxAFunc originalMessageBoxA = nullptr;: Declares a function pointer variable originalMessageBoxA to store the address of the original MessageBoxA function.
+  This Line "MessageBoxAFunc originalMessageBoxA = nullptr;" Declares a function pointer variable originalMessageBoxA to store the address of the original MessageBoxA function.

-// Our hook function
+- Our hook function

   int HookedMessageBoxA(HWND hWnd, LPCSTR lpText, LPCSTR lpCaption, UINT uType) {

-    // Your hook logic here
+    - Your hook logic here

     std::cout << "MessageBoxA Hooked!\n";

-- Hook Function :
+- Hook Function
-  int HookedMessageBoxA(HWND hWnd, LPCSTR lpText, LPCSTR lpCaption, UINT uType): This is your custom hook function that will be called instead of the original
+  This "int HookedMessageBoxA(HWND hWnd, LPCSTR lpText, LPCSTR lpCaption, UINT uType)" is your custom hook function that will be called instead of the original MessageBoxA.
-  MessageBoxA.
   Inside this function, you can implement your own logic.
 In this example, it simply prints a message indicating that MessageBoxA has been hooked.

-// Call the original function to maintain expected behavior int result = originalMessageBoxA(hWnd, lpText, lpCaption, uType);
+- Call the original function to maintain expected behavior

+int result = originalMessageBoxA(hWnd, lpText, lpCaption, uType);

-// Additional logic after the original function call std::cout << "MessageBoxA Returned: " << result << "\n";
+- Additional logic after the original function call

+std::cout << "MessageBoxA Returned: " << result << "\n";

 return result;
 }

-- Calling the Original Function :
+- Calling the Original Function
-  int result = originalMessageBoxA(hWnd, lpText, lpCaption, uType);: Calls the original MessageBoxA function to maintain the expected behavior.
+  This Line "int result = originalMessageBoxA(hWnd, lpText, lpCaption, uType);" Calls the original MessageBoxA function to maintain the expected behavior.
   After the original function call, additional logic can be added.
 In this case, it prints the return value of the original MessageBoxA to the console.